neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 This $2k-$3k package should let you replace/improve a wide class of trips that you'd otherwise use other modes for.
 [See my more in-depth review below for more info](#x3-review).

 ### RadPower: <$2k? <a id="radpower"></a>
-I actually have no experience with RadPower, but they are worth mentioning as a popular brand that [is aggressively going after a lower-pricepoint, mainstream audience](TODO).
+I actually have no experience with RadPower, but they are worth mentioning as a popular brand that [is aggressively going after a lower-pricepoint, mainstream audience][radpower-150mm].

 ## Reading <a id="reading"></a>